AlexandreG83/holbertonschool-printf/README.md

 README.md - This file
 _printf.c - primary function for the parsing main.h - Header file
-functions.c - The print functions (%c for char, %sfor string, %% for percent) print_numbers.c - The print functions (%d for int, %i for type long) Man_3_printf - Man page of _print
+functions.c - The print functions (%c for char, %s for string, %% for percent) print_numbers.c - The print functions (%d, %i for int) man_3_printf - Man page of _printf

 -- Compilation --